whscienceteacher/whscienceteacher.github.io/README.md

 ### Virtual Labs/Phenomena
 These replicate something like you would get with a hands on lab.
 Students can change things and see final velocities.

 [Bug In Meadow](/buginmeadow/) - **Biology** - Replicates the common Bead Bug activity. click/tap the bugs on a meadow to eat half of them.
 Click "count" to see how many of each color survived and then have them reproduce.
-After several generations you see strong selection pressure based on the colors in th meadow.
+After several generations you see strong selection pressure based on the colors in the meadow.
 This is one of the first I made so it looks janky but it works better than any actual beads and cloth version I've seen.

 [Bone, Cartilage, Tendon and Histology](/histology/connectivetissue/) - **Biology** Shows slides of Students zoom in on four slides.
 Solid Bone, Tendon, Hyaline Cartilage, and Fibrocartilage.
 I could probably add elastic cartilage if there was demand but I am not talking about it with my students so I left it off.
 Start with a 10x slide and zoom in to 40x-200x micrographs.
 Pointers show clear examples of the cell types.
+Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

+[Cell Scale](/cellscale/) - **Biology** - Zoom in and out to different scales of photo micrographs of cells.
+The animal cell has labels.
+The plant cell does not.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

 [Connective Tissue Histology Slides](/histology/connectivetissue/) - **Biology** - Shows different types of irregular connective tissue: Dense, reticular, areloar, and white adipose.
 Start with a 10x slide and zoom in to 40x-200x micrographs.
 Pointers show clear examples of the cell types.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.
 Please let me know if the labels are wrong.
 It's been a long time since I took histology and I couldn't find my textbook.